The Public Services Department is responsible for clearing snow and ice from over 800 miles of streets in the city.

 All sidewalks adjacent to private property are the responsibility of the property owner.
 The City's responsibility is to plow the streets and keep them open to traffic.
 Due to the location of some sidewalks and the volume of snow being moved, there will be occasions where the plowing operation may deposit additional snow onto the sidewalks.
 It is still the responsibility of the property owner to remove all snow from their sidewalk.
 Property owners are given 24 hours after the end of a storm to do this.
-All complaint calls about private sidewalks not being shoveled received after the 24-hour period should be made to the Police Department Code Enforcement at 222-3304.
+All complaint calls about private sidewalks not being shoveled received after the 24-hour period should be made to Community Compliance at 222-3480.

 Driveways - Private Responsibility